 This injectable gel primarily consists of water, so is compatible with the human body and can be used safely.
 This product has been cleared for patient use in the United States and other countries.

 Is the injection painful?

 Prior to the procedure, the Urologist will place lidocaine into the rectum to numb the area.
 This anesthetic should eliminate pain or discomfort while the gel is being injected between the prostate and the rectum.

 How will this procedure affect my activity level?

 The injection itself should not interfere with the patient’s normal activity level.
 Unless advised by the radiation oncologist, patients should be able to return to normal activities following the procedure.

-Video courtesy of SpaceOAR.
+Videos courtesy of SpaceOAR.
 All rights reserved.